 A. Asset Management Software

-- Automates asset tracking and inventory management.
+- Automates asset tracking, reporting, and audit trails.

 B. AI and Predictive Analytics